dkmur/Stats/README.md

 - Install Grafana, more details can be found at https://grafana.com/docs/grafana/latest/installation/debian/#install-from-apt-repository or if you prefer to use docker <https://hub.docker.com/r/grafana/grafana>
 - Create datasource on STATS_DB and MAD_DB
 - Add datasource names to config.ini
-- After executing settings.run, import the dashboards from /Stats/grafana by selecting ``+`` and then import (Templates 20 and 21 connect to MAD_DB dashboard, the rest to STATS_DB.
+- After executing settings.run, import the dashboards from /Stats/grafana by selecting ``+`` and then import (Templates 20 and 21 connect to MAD_DB dashboard, the rest to STATS_DB).

 ### 6 Updating